 Acupuncture has been practiced for thousands of years in China where it was widely used to treat different conditions.
 Acupuncture is being used more often with Western Medicine, as it has shown to be beneficial.
 Acupuncture is based on Channel Theory.
 Believed to be a living being constantly breathing in and out, there is “Qi”, or an energy flowing through a channel, which is more like a network, or web covering the entire the body.
 Imagine that energy is like water flowing on the earth in many forms.
 There are oceans, seas, rivers, ponds, streams, springs, and wells.
 A healthy flow is a smooth and clean flow.
-An unhealthy flow is disrupted, stagnated, or twitched due to unbalance from diet, trauma, and emotional stress.
+An unhealthy flow is disrupted, stagnated, or twitched due to unbalance from diet, trauma,emotional stress and life style.

 Chinese Herbal Medicine is part of the ancient healing art of Traditional Chinese Medicine (TCM).
 Chinese herbs are used to restore the "Qi", or energy of the body by bringing balance to the opposing forces of Yin and Yang.
 TCM believes that the imbalance of Yin and Yang creates blockage in Qi which results in illness.
 TCM identifies combinations of herbs that are particularly effective in restoring the balance between Yin and Yang under many different conditions.
 The result, according to TCM, is a return of the flow of Qi throughout the body, and an improvement in general physical and mental health.
 There are over 6,000 species of herbs that are processed in a number of ways to ensure that the active ingredients are accessible.
 Chinese herbs use all-natural ingredients in special formulations individualized for each patient.
 Modern herbs are ground into a powder before being placed into a capsule, or pressed into a tablet for easy swallowing.
 Many of these millennium-old recipes have formed the basis for Western medicine after rigorous research.
 For example, TCM expert Tu Youyou was awarded half of the Nobel Prize in Medicine in 2015 for her discovery of the herb artemisinin, isoltated from the plant known as Sweet Wormwood, now compounded into a drug to treat malaria.